MANU ROAD BIRDING TOUR

 Huacarpay Wetland

-The journey starts early in the morning in Cusco, the capital of the Inca Empire.
-The road takes us first to Huacarpay, a Ramsar Wetland, which provides habitat for a wide variety of local and migratory species.
-Some of the specialties include waterfowl such as Yellow-billed Pintail, Puna Teal, Plumbeous Rail, Andean Duck, Andean Tinamou, White-tufted Grebe, and the reeds may show us Many-colored Rush-tyrant and Wren-like Rush-bird.
-The lake surroundings also hold nicotiana flowers, which attract Black-throated Flowerpiercer, Black-tailed Trainbearer, Giant Hummingbird, and the spectacular and endemic Bearded Mountaineer (E).
-Finally, the xerophytic vegetation holds the endemic Rusty-fronted Canastero (E) , Streak-fronted Thornbird, Puna Tinamou, and the very rare Darwin's Nothura, among several others.
+Our journey begins early in the morning in Cusco, the ancient capital of the Inca Empire.
+We head first to Huacarpay, a Ramsar-designated wetland that hosts a rich mix of local and migratory birds.
+Target species include Yellow-billed Pintail, Puna Teal, Plumbeous Rail, Andean Duck, Andean Tinamou, White-tufted Grebe, Many-colored Rush-Tyrant, and Wren-like Rush-Bird.
+The surrounding flora, especially nicotiana flowers, attract hummingbirds like Black-throated Flowerpiercer, Black-tailed Trainbearer, Giant Hummingbird, and the stunning endemic Bearded Mountaineer (E).

 Night at Wayquecha Lodge